Jessica: Can you tell us about your role and responsibilities at Mount Allison?

 Jessica: Definitely, with my clients, we’ve really been focusing on tapping into quality over quantity when it comes to virtual fairs.
 University recruiters often spend a lot of resources and time talking in fairs where they are a sea of lonely booths and spend hours speaking to students who may not even be qualified to attend their schools.
 We find only the right type of student for our clients via our lead generation and virtual event efforts.
 Now, in terms of enrollment numbers for international students and even if they were online, did you see a decrease this year?

 Mark: They actually went up.
 At the onset, we didn't know how we would budget in terms of anticipating revenue.
 We decided to budget for zero international students.
 We didn't know if an international student would be able to come into the country.
-We didn't know if we should offer online at that moment, or if the Canadian government would even allow that to take place.
+Likewise, we didn't know if we should offer online at that moment, or if the Canadian government would even allow that to take place.
 And then as the summer unfolded, we realized that more Latin American students were actively looking for a better opportunity.
 Coming from other areas of the world, there's a bit more urgency associated with this need of finding a better opportunity.
 This urgency increased for these students, they were banging on the doors more than ever to get in.

 We've also seen that because of the online offering, and because study permits are an issue in a normal year, let alone, this year, having that online piece sort of helped to bolster that.
 That was also the case domestically and that was due to the fact that now we are able to suddenly offer something that was very hard to find elsewhere, which was an in-classroom, on-campus residential living experience, which is not the same as the normal year but closer to the norm than we're seeing in most of our larger peers.